OPERATION FUN

 Reflections from Operation Fun...

-This year 48 campers attended the 64th year of Operation Fun.
-It was a wonderful week under the swaying pine trees and on the cool waters at Camp Monroe where the campers learned to canoe, shoot with a bow and arrow, ride and care for horses, swim in a pool, play field games, dance, and cook s'mores over an open fire.
+This year we sent 39 campers to Camp Monroe for Operation Fun.
+It was a wonderful week under the swaying pine trees and on the cool waters at Camp Monroe where the campers learned to canoe, swim in a pool, play field games, dance, and got do the ropes course.
 Operation Fun is a week like none other - it is a week of fun but it is also a week of faith, fellowship, and trust.
 We ask families to entrust us with their children as we take them to another place where we use God's landscape to teach faith in distinctive and lasting ways.